 Absolutely, for those reasons I’ve already mentioned but also for metabolism.
 At Mountain Trek, we encourage people to balance their hormones to support their metabolism and by eating breakfast they can boost their anabolic (their good, calorie-burning) metabolism by 15% because it helps keep cortisol levels down which is that stress hormone that leads to catabolic hormonal responses.
 By keeping that cortisol hormone down it’s a way of communicating to the body that, “I’m going to feed you and look after you and you don’t have to go into that famine response when you store and hold calories and you’ll have sustained energy throughout the day.”

-It sounds like the study cited by the Times needs to be put into better context?
+Perhaps the study cited by the Times needs to be put into better context?

 I read the New York Times often and some of my favorite writers and health experts write for them.
 I guess I just don’t agree with the idea of this particular story that not eating breakfast is going to benefit someone’s weight and overall health long term.
 Also, the question needs to be asked, what are the people in the study consuming instead of breakfast?
 Just coffee?
 Caffeine has a dramatic effect for a third of the population by increasing their cortisol levels.
 For another third of the population, it suppresses appetite, which people might think is great for dieting but really if you’re suppressing your appetite in the morning when you’re metabolism is its highest you want calories coming in at the earlier part of the day because you’re more likely to burn them off than eating a late lunch and a huge dinner before bedtime.
 And finally, caffeine affects a third of the population and their ability of insulin to unlock glucose and stabilize sugar.
 So we believe there are different negative effects caffeine has on people and if that’s all you’re having for breakfast and you’re not taking in whole foods then there’ll be long-term impacts.